mrama030/Hack2022_Public/README.md

 ![access key](https://user-images.githubusercontent.com/14348712/181669025-1b806aeb-b792-4c36-ac93-f5e9384db406.png)

 ## Future Enhancements:
+• Make downloads asynchronous (not sure if Azure File Share Downloads allow progress reporting yet or not) and if possible add a real-time progress bar. <br />
 • Handle Sub-versions that are not numbers, such as the Latest or _test subversion folders which contain possible version that can be used. <br />
 • Allow command prompt to remain open or paused after completion instead of closing, in case there are installation errors. <br />
 • Capture any errors during installation, log them to a log file and indicate to user that installation was NOT succesful. <br />